 Harold also tells me a bit more about scuba diving in general.
 “Sometimes bigger stuff pass by here”, says Harold Biglete, owner of Harold´s Divecenter, “Because there is a channel between Negros and Siquijor Island, everything is possible.”
 He tells me that sometimes dolphins, blue whales and pilot whales pass through the channel.
 Also, the whale shark has been seen scuba diving here.
 He continues to tell me that Apo Island is more famous for reef fish, the huge schools of jackfish, reef dwellers and macro life but that they also have seen the thresher shark and manta rays.

 More information about this scuba diving centre in Dumaguete on the Philippines

-Harolds Dive Center is a SSI scuba dive centre but courses from PADI and SDI & TDI (scuba diving international) are available too.
+Harolds Dive Center is an SSI scuba dive centre but courses from PADI and SDI & TDI (scuba diving international) are available too.
 The diving centre offers guided diving and courses from the above organisations.
 The dive centre has 15 years of experience, is probably the most affordable diving centre in the area and has well-maintained scuba equipment available for rent.
-They are opened all year round and next to scuba diving, they offer snorkel tours and other excursions around Negros Island.
+They are opened all year round and next to scuba diving, they offer snorkel tours and other excursions around Negros Island for you to book during travelling around in the Philippines.
 The dive centre is a sister company of ´Harolds Mansion´, offering you affordable and eco-friendly accommodation during your scuba diving holiday.
-Click on this link for more information about Harolds Dive Center.

 Harolds Dive Center is completely in line with the Splashpacker ethics